yogeshiyer13/Localizing-Vehicles-via-Semantic-Segmentation/readme.md

 ### Introduction

-This is a project in which we use the Deep Seeded Region Growing [DSRG](https://github.com/speedinghzl/DSRG) and implemet it using tensorflow.
+This is a project in which we use the Deep Seeded Region Growing [DSRG](https://github.com/speedinghzl/DSRG) and implement it using tensorflow.
 The DSRG is referring to the approach for weakly-supervised semantic segmentation in the paper ["Weakly-Supervised Semantic Segmentation Network with Deep Seeded Region Growing"](https://github.com/speedinghzl/DSRG).

 ### About